franfran1920/caprichoslaser.com/wp-content/plugins/advanced-dynamic-pricing-for-woocommerce/readme.txt

 == Changelog ==

+= 4.5.0 - 2023-08-29 =
+We are happy to announce the restyled version of our plugin!
+Advanced Dynamic Pricing is more user-friendly with this update

+* Updated "Rules" tab (rules color, cache control buttons moved, "Add rule" button moved)
+* Show discount type selection each time a rule is created
+* The field "Max Amount" renamed to "Limit discount to amount" to avoid confusion
+* Show an icon for each section of the rules
+* Show the most used cart conditions in the Cart Conditions section
+* Added search on the "Settings" tab
+* Align sections vertically in the Settings and Tools tabs.
+* The "Amount Saved" option has been moved from the Customizer to the cart/order settings
+* Added 'Read-only quantity' option to free products settings
+* Merged import/export settings into one "Backup" section inside the "Tools" tab
+* Restyled sections in the "Help" tab

 = 4.4.3 - 2023-07-31 =
 * Bug fixed - multiple attributes worked incorrectly inside product filter
 * Bug fixed - WooCommerce coupons caused "500 error" during checkout